 The final property of money relates to the technology.
 There are some forms of digital money that are token-based and some that are account-based.
 The key distinguishing factor is that token-based approaches represent money as a set of tokens that are held by their owner (similar, in many respects, to physical cash) and can sometimes be bearer instruments (also similar to cash).
 Account-based approaches hold balances in accounts like a bank account and therefore do not have similar characteristics such as cash but more closely resemble bank accounts.
-Retail CBDCs that seek to simulate or replace cash have tended to use account-based approaches.
+Retail CBDCs that seek to simulate or replace cash have tended towards token-based approaches or a hybrid, whereas wholesale CBDCs have tended to use account-based approaches.